mytch444/catwm/README.md

 and fullscreen mode

-There is no horizontal stack because I never use it.
-But if someone is interested in, it's very easy to add.

 Installation
 ------------

 Need Xlib, then:
-    $ vim config.h
+    $ emacs config.h
     $ make
     # make install
     $ make clean

 Bugs
 ----
- * No bugs for the moment ;) (I mean, no importants bugs ;)
+ * submap does not work with mod keys.

 Todo
 ----
- * Add multiple view ("desktop")
+ * Make submap work with mod's rather than think that shift is a key.
+ * Add modes (not sure what you would call them) like stumpwm for resizing master area.
- * Switch to XCB
+ * Switch to XCB // umm

 If you have some particular request, just send me an e-mail, and I will see for it!